-Then, Chief Nomi (the founder) suddenly liquidated over 14 million USD of SUSHI tokens in the development funds.
+Then, Chef Nomi (the founder) suddenly liquidated over 14 million USD of SUSHI tokens in the development funds.
 A series of Tweets revealed that he felt entitled to the funds, which drew immense outrage from the crypto community.
 A few days later, Uniswap was drained of 1.14 billion of its 1.9 billion because of a Liquidity Migration ™ to SushiSwap.
-Later on, Chief Nomi stepped down though the damage had already been done.
+Later on, Chief Nomi stepped down.

 SushiSwap has bounced back from that and is now famous for its great yield farming opportunities.

 The trading fees on the SushiSwap exchange are 0.3%.
 0.25% go to those that are providing liquidity in the SushiSwap liquidity pools, while the remaining 0.05% go to the Sushi Bar Pool, which is its staking pool.

 You will need to deposit equal amounts of two cryptocurrencies into an existing pool or create your own pool to be a liquidity provider.

 Balancer is unique.
 It can mitigate some impermanent loss because it doesn’t require liquidity providers to add liquidity equally to both sides.
 Instead, LPs can create customized pools with varying token rations and adjust allocations to fit their needs, which means you can set up a pool in an 80:20 or 90:10 ratio.